mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

 ### Merged CssVarsProvider into ThemeProvider

 The `CssVarsProvider` and `extendTheme` has been merged into `ThemeProvider` and `createTheme`.
-If you are using them in v5 or v6-beta, you should migrate as shown below:
+If you are using them in v5 or v6-beta, you must migrate as shown below:

 ```diff
 -import { experimental_extendTheme as extendTheme, Experimental_CssVarsProvider as CssVarsProvider } from '@mui/material/styles';